Miaosheng1/EDUS/README.md

 ## :chart_with_upwards_trend: Evaluation & Checkpoint
 We provide the pretrained model trained on `KITTI-360` and `Waymo` and you can download the pre-trained models from  [here](https://huggingface.co/datasets/cookiemiao/EDUS_infer_dataset/tree/main).
-We recommend the checkpoint trained from `KITTI-360` to get better results.
+We recommend the checkpoint `pretrain_kitti360.pth` which is trained from KITTI-360.

-Place the downloaded and put checkpoints in `checkpoint` folder in order to test it later.
+Place the downloaded checkpoints in `checkpoint` folder in order to test it later.

 ### Feed-forward Inference
 We provide the different sparsity levels (50%, 80%) to validate our methods, where a higher drop rate corresponds to a more sparsely populated set of reference images.
 Replace `$Data_Dir$` with your data path.